jenkins-x/jx-ts-client/README.md

 This is a generic typescript client for JX.
 It just contains the models generated from the Jenkins X custom resources.

 It's generated from the OpenAPI Schema (see https://github.com/jenkins-x/jx/tree/master/docs/apidocs/openapi-spec and https://jenkins-x.io/contribute/apidocs/).
 To regenerate the client run `make`.
+The client is located in the `generated` directory and is checked into git.

 ## Hacking on the generator